Ohio & Erie Canal Towpath Trail: Beautiful Biking in Cuyahoga County

 Be sure to plan a break at Cuyahoga Valley National Park, which is known for its’ scenic beauty.
 The park was rated as one of the Top 25 places in the world for nature photography.
 It is also one of the Top 10 most visited national parks in the US.

 One of the best aspects of this path was the ease of the trail.
 Besides a few small hills, the Cuyahoga portion of the path was really flat and easy to ride.
 We had the entire path to ourselves as we only passed a handful of people the entire way.
-I can’t stand overly crowded bike paths which are more about swerving out of the way then enjoying the ride.
+I can’t stand overly crowded bike paths where you spend more time swerving out of the way rather than enjoying the ride.
 This ride allowed us to enjoy nature and the quiet, which is ideal for any bike riding trip.

 The Bike Aboard!
 Program

+The Cuyahoga Valley Scenic train ride is a popular attraction with tourists.
 One unique aspect of this portion of the trail is a Bike Aboard! program.
 This deal allows you to bike 20 miles in one direction and then take a scenic train ride back on the return route.
-By biking, you get the scenic train ride for only $5, whereas the normal price is $16.
+By biking, you get the scenic train ride for only $5, whereas the normal price is $18.
 Runners and hikers also receive a discounted ticket.

 Your bike will be loaded onto the train for your convenience.
 You will be able to flag down the train at any of the boarding stations, so don’t feel like you have to complete the entire 20 mile section.
 You can take the train back at any of the stations.
 Check out this map of the stations.
 This is a fantastic deal, especially if you enjoy biking.
 You can in a great workout and actually get rewarded with a cheaper train ticket!
 Sounds great to me!